 If you have a shiny new website, a new company name, or maybe you changed your name and want it right in the account.
 If you want to keep your Leadfeeder account up to date and running follow these steps.

-NOTE: To be able to edit company or Leadfeeder website account details, you need to be an admin user in Leadfeeder.
+NOTE: To be able to edit Leadfeeder company or account details, you need to be an admin user in Leadfeeder.

 STEP 1: Check out your settings: you can change all of the details you need to under different options in your settings.

 STEP 2: Change your user (personal) details where needed: your name, email, password, and make sure you are signed up for our newsletter!
 Be sure to click save!

 STEP 3: Next move to the tab Company and change your company details.

 Here you can update your company name and other tool details.
 Make any edits you need and don't forget to click save!
 Everything under the Company menu applies to your entire Leadfeeder account.

 Check under Subscriptions that you have correct company details added there.

 STEP 4: Change your website details under Account tab.